exonum/exonum-doc/src/architecture/services.md

 and migrated to a newer version (which may include asynchronous data migration).
 The lifecycle events are managed by the core, but controlled by the supervisor service.
-In the reference supervisor implementation, the lifecycle events are authorized by the administators of the blockchain nodes.
+In the reference supervisor implementation, the lifecycle events are authorized by the administrators of the blockchain nodes.

 !!! tip
     See [Service Lifecycle](service-lifecycle.md) for more details.